-We keep all wedding footage on our office server and we have two additional backup drives — one stored at an off-site location and the other locked in a fireproof, waterproof safe.
+We keep all wedding footage on our office server and we have two additional backup drives — one stored at a super secret off-site location and the other locked in a fireproof, waterproof safe.

 Question #4: How many shooters would be at my wedding?

 Why this matters: If you hire a solo shooter, then you're taking on quite a bit of risk.